ibm-cloud-docs/citrix-netscaler-vpx/migrating-netscaler-to-las.md

 * Perform the necessary upgrade, including any required reboots
 * Validate system operation post-upgrade

-IBM Support is available to assist if you run into any issue with this process.
+IBM Support is available to assist if you run into any issues with this process.
 If you need help, [create an IBM Support case](/unifiedsupport/cases/form){: external}, select `Citrix NetScaler VPX` as the topic, and provide the following information:

    * Subject: LAS Transition - Upgrade Software Version
    * VPX instance details, such as your NetScaler IP (NSIP), version, hostname, and serial if available.